AndersRodland/ConfigMgrClientHealth/README.md

 ## Changes since stable release

-* Added test to verify SMSTSMgr is not dependent on CCMExec service.
+* Changed test to verify SMSTSMgr is not dependent on CCMExec service, and only WMI service.
+* Added test to verify no active task sequence is executing on computer

 This software is provided "AS IS" with no warranties.
 Use at your own risk.